 The four programs currently offered by VOLS 2 VOLS are:

 - It’s Not Taboo (Sexual Health)

 Workshops are limited to thirty participants.
 For larger groups and additional inquiries, e-mail VOLS2VOLS@utk.edu or call 865-974-5725.Request a VOLS 2 VOLS Program

 Volunteers Speak UP!

-The Relationship & Sexual Violence Prevention(RSVP) program includes information on consent, how to provide support to someone who has been sexually assaulted, how to be an active bystander, and stalking.
+The Relationship & Sexual Violence Prevention(RSVP) program includes information on consent, how to provide support to someone who has been sexually assaulted, and how to be an active bystander.
 The program concludes with resources and how to promote a Vols Help Vols culture at UT and beyond.

 The Alcohol Edition program includes information on how to recognize alcohol overdose/poisoning, care-taking skills when someone has alcohol poisoning or has overdosed, how to be an active bystander, and ways to Speak UP! in situations.

 The programs include discussion on specific scenarios related to concerning drinking behavior and drinking and driving.
 Available resources are provided during the program as well as how to promote a Vols Help Vols culture at UT and beyond.Request a Volunteers Speak UP!
 Program